+When we were in Texas last summer, a lot of the symptoms I suffer with disappeared, so hubby wants to move as soon as possible.
 Since Texas is flatland and Utah is a mountain valley, the difference in air pressure and air quality had a dramatic affect on my health.

-In addition, the people we rent from are putting the house up for sale come March, so it's just as well that we are already in preparation mode since we'll be homeless in just a few short months anyway.
+In addition, the people we rent from are putting the house up for sale come March, so it's just as well that we are already in preparation mode to move since we'll be homeless in just a few short months anyway.
 There doesn't seem to be any real reason to stay in Utah.

 What's nice is that online writing can just seamlessly follow me wherever I'm at.

 The move won't disrupt my writing at all.
 I'll be able to continue blogging as I always have, and hopefully, get better at keeping up with all six of my blogs.

 - My mind was clearer in Texas.

 In the meantime, I'll be devoting a lot of my blogging efforts to getting this blog up and running the way it was originally intended.
 I want to turn this site into the best resource there is for moderate-carb diets, mindful eating, health, and nutrition.